AndreHolzer/Metapolish/README.md

 A final summary of the RT and Response data is stored in `<date>_GCSM-analysis-results/peak_data/<date>_MetaPLMA_analysis-results_retention-times_all-files.xlsx.xlsx` and `<date>_GCSM-analysis-results/peak_data/<date>_MetaPLMA_analysis-results_response-data_all-files.xlsx.xlsx` .

+## Example/Test analysis

+The tool comes with a set of GC-MS and LC-MS example data which is deposited in the [example_data](https://github.com/AndreHolzer/MetaPLMA/tree/master/example_data) folder.
+We recommend using this data for testing and training purposes.
+For a detailed usage example and tool guide, please have a look into the [example_analysis](https://github.com/AndreHolzer/MetaPLMA/tree/master/example_analysis) folder.

-## Support
+## Support & Contribution

-If you have questions or suggestions, email us at [andre.holzer.biotech@gmail.com](mailto:andre.holzer.biotech@gmail.com?subject=ATAC-Seq_pipeline), or file a [GitHub issue](https://github.com/AndreHolzer/MetaPLMA/issues).
-Please use issues to the GitHub repository for feature requests or bug reports.
+If you have questions, suggestions or would like to contribute, email us at [andre.holzer.biotech@gmail.com](mailto:andre.holzer.biotech@gmail.com?subject=MetaPLMA).
+Please use [GitHub issues](https://github.com/AndreHolzer/MetaPLMA/issues) for feature requests or bug reports.